J.P. Crawford Player Props: Mariners vs. Diamondbacks

 J.P.
 Crawford At The Plate

-- Crawford leads Seattle with an OBP of .368 this season while batting .261 with 56 walks and 53 runs scored.

-- Among qualifying hitters in MLB play, his batting average ranks 62nd, his on-base percentage ranks 21st, and he is 103rd in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 64th, his on-base percentage ranks 21st, and he is 101st in the league in slugging.

-- Looking at the 95 games he has played this year, he's hit a long ball in eight of them (8.4%), and in 2% of his trips to the plate.
+- He has hit a home run in 8.3% of his games this season, and 2% of his trips to the plate.

-- Crawford has had an RBI in 23 games this season (24.2%), including nine multi-RBI outings (9.5%).
-He has also driven home three or more of his team's runs in two contests.
+- Crawford has driven home a run in 23 games this season (24.0%), including more than one RBI in 9.4% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.